zengjiahui-ac/zengjiahui-ac.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm a 3rd-year undergraduate student majoring in Information and Computing Science at Beijing Jiaotong University.
-I previously worked with <a href="https://www.comp.nus.edu.sg/cs/people/ctank/"> Prof. Colin Tan</a> and<a href="https://www.comp.nus.edu.sg/cs/people/boyd/"> Prof. Boyd Anderson</a> in the Summer Workshop at the National University of Singapore.
-Now I am also a research intern at Peking University under the supervision of <a href="https://wanxiaojun.github.io/">Prof. Wan Xiaojun.
+I previously worked with <a href="https://www.comp.nus.edu.sg/cs/people/ctank/"> Prof. Colin Tan</a> and<a href="https://www.comp.nus.edu.sg/cs/people/boyd/"> Prof. Boyd Anderson</a> in the Summer Workshop at National University of Singapore.
+Now I am a research intern at Peking University under the supervision of <a href="https://wanxiaojun.github.io/">Researcher Wan Xiaojun</a>.

-As a student with a multidisciplinary background in Mathematics and Computer Science, strong foundations in research and leadership roles, I am keen on exploring opportunities that can deepen my understanding of Generative AI.
+As a student with a multidisciplinary background in Mathematics and Artificial Intelligence, strong foundations in research and leadership roles, I am keen on exploring opportunities that can deepen my understanding of Generative AI.

 I am actively seeking MPhil or PhD programs where I can use my expertise for technological advancement, integrating AI into real-world applications.